florian-beetz/bachelor-thesis/thesis.md

 : Access modifiers and their associated scopes [@Mac2017] {#tbl:access}

+JPMS aims at exactly these needs of large Java applications: reliable configuration and strong encapsulation [@Clark2017].

 Oracle claims, that code that uses only official Java APIs should work without